-These firsthand witness accounts implicating Johnnie Politte are reliable because (1) they are consistent between each other, (2) the witnesses are not involved in the crime, not related to petitioner, and thus have no apparent motive to fabricate (in fact, one witness is related to Johnnie Politte and thus his statement is arguably against his interest); and (3) are corroborated by and bolsters what was known before trial.
+Politte and thus his statement is arguably against his interest); and (3) corroborated by and bolsters what was known before trial.
 (Ex.
 28 at 11.).
 Further, Johnnie was incredibly close with the other alternate suspect - his cousin Ed Politte, who was also Rita's ex-husband.

-1. Ed Politte
+2. Ed Politte

-While much of the evidence regarding the viability of Ed Politte as the true perpetrator is not new, it is important context for the new evidence implicating Ed and his cousin Johnnie Politte.
+While much of the evidence regarding the viability of Ed Politte as the true perpetrator is not new, it is important context for the new evidence implicating Ed's cousin Johnnie Politte.
 During the years Michael sat in juvenile detention awaiting trial, significant evidence implicating Ed accumulated, but it was all but ignored by police.
-Ed had clear motive for Rita's murder, and he had the propensity for and demonstrated history of violence, particularly against Rita.
+First, Ed had clear motive for Rita's murder.
 In the words of the Attorney General: "Ed is a suspect because he had gone through a nasty divorce from Rita.
 [Michael] was wanting to live with his father but Rita got custody.
 Ed appealed and lost an [sic] regarding money he was to pay for child support or attorney fees of Rita.
 The Tuesday before the murder he had been in court regarding his appeal and the judge ordered him to pay Rita \$1000."
 (Ex.
 41 at 1).
 When Ed lost in court, he threatened Rita, saying "You will never see the day when you'll get the money."
 Id.
-(Ex.
-20, Affidavit of Dan Grothaus).

-Ed had a significant history of abusing Rita, physically, sexually, and emotionally.
+Ed also had a significant history of abusing Rita, physically, sexually, and emotionally.
 Rita's daughter, and Michael's older sister, Chrystal, told police early in their investigation that her mother was only scared of two people-Ed and his friend Rick DeMaris, who worked with Ed at Ford.
 (Ex.
 26 at 25).
 Michael himself had observed Rita and Ed fight; he recalled "an incident in which his mother badly burned herself cooking, and his father seemed strikingly unconcerned with her well-being and simply watched without helping while she crawled to the car."
 (Ex.
 4 at 6).
 Michael also witnessed Ed punch and choke his mother when Ed was collecting his belongings from their house.
 (Ex.
 4 at 7; Ex.
 53, Domestic Violence Incident Report, 7/13/1997, at 3).
 Ed's brother, Michael "Mick" D. Politte, told police Ed encouraged Mick to have sex with Rita while they were still married, but Rita "wouldn't have anything to do with" him.
 (Ex.
 26 at 21).
-Ann DeMaris, the wife of Ed's close friend and co-worker, Rick DeMaris, gave a revealing interview with law enforcement on December 23, 1999, telling police Rita had said to her that Ed, Christal Barnett (Ed's mistress and then wife, after divorcing Rita) and her husband, and Rick wanted to "swap wives and engage in sexual activity."
+Ann DeMaris, the wife of Ed's close friend and co-worker, Rick DeMaris, gave a revealing interview with law enforcement on December 23, 1999, telling police Rita had said to her that Ed, Christal Barnett (Ed's later and wife) and her husband, and Rick wanted to "swap wives and engage in sexual activity."
 (Ex.
 34, Attorney General Interview with Ann DeMaris, at 2).